Klemet/klemet.github.io/content/event/13th_annual_CEF/index.md

 ---
 title: A new LANDIS-II module to study the effects of roads on forest landscapes

-event: 13th annual symposium of the Centre d’Étude de la Forêt (CEF)
+event: 13th annual symposium of the Centre for Forest Research (CEF)
 event_url: http://www.cef-cfr.ca/index.php?n=Colloque.Colloque2019

 location: Université du Québec à Chicoutimi, Chicoutimi, Québec